 The Lawgi Hall is just south of the township on the Australia's Country Way (A3).
-There are plenty of grass areas to park behind the hall and a donation left in the honour box would be much appreciated.
+There are plenty of grass areas to park behind the hall and a donation left in the honesty box would be much appreciated.
 Biloela also has affordable camping ground options available.

-- Mount Scoria 4.5 km (8 min) via Aerodrome Rd and Thangool Lookerbie Rd - Kroombit Tops National Park via Valentine Plains Road is an unsealed road and for 4WD vehicles only. - Thangool means Possum in the language of the Gangulu People. - Lawgi Heritage Park host an open day annually over the Easter Weekend.
+- Mount Scoria 4.5 km (8 min) via Aerodrome Rd and Thangool Lookerbie - Kroombit Tops National Park via Valentine Plains Road is an unsealed road and for 4WD vehicles - Thangool means Possum in the language of the Gangulu People. - Lawgi Heritage Park host an open day annually.
 Further information is in the 'Events' section of this guide.

-Fly Corporate operates to and from the recently refurbished airport and on the ground, car hire is available.
+Link Airways operates to and from the recently refurbished airport and on the ground, car hire is available.